(From the Merriam-Webster Online Dictionary)

 via Google Images.

 With the popularity of tagging not in question the emphasis shifted from quantity to quality with many artists developing their own stylised forms of writing in order to differentiate themselves from the masses.
 The subway system remained the canvas of choice but now it was not uncommon for whole trains to be covered in graffiti, ranging from large visually three dimensional tags to whole figurative art pieces that garnered the attention of modern galleries.
 In the 1980's the NYC metro authorities spearheaded a campaign to remove graffiti from the city's subway system, effectively labelling it as an unwanted and anti-social persuit.

-In addition Former NYC mayor Rudy Giuliani's subscription to the broken window theory promoted an aggressive anti-graffiti campaign in New York as a whole.
-By this time, however, interest in the movement had already spread to Europe, Asia and Australasia all of which spawned their own wave of artists.
+Graffiti has had a long standing relationship as a tool of political and social protest.
+In America around the late 1960s, graffiti was used as a form of expression by political activists, and also by gangs such as the Savage Skulls, La Familia, and Savage Nomads to mark territory.
 Many purist defenders of graffiti as an art form seek to distance themselves from those individuals who merely use tagging as a form of boundary marking.
 Graffiti art (its practioners claim) aims at self-expression and creativity and there is a constant desire to improve and progress their art form.
 Gang graffiti, on the other hand, functions to mark territorial boundaries, and therefore does not transcend a gang's neighborhood or presuppose artistic intent.
 Outsiders to the form who may have to live amongst examples of both these endeavours may or may not agree with this differentiation.

 One offshoot of the graffiti form is known as "propaganda graffiti" which, due to its illegality, is often chosen by advocates of groups outside of the political mainstream (for example, far left or far right groups) who would otherwise (according to its proponents) have no other way of getting their point across to a wider audience.
 Examples of propaganda graffiti can be seen in areas where fascist political interests still exist as well as representing both sides of the conflict in Northern Ireland.

+Probably the most widely recognised expression of graffiti (at least to a certain generation) is also its most recent, that of street art.
 Using a variety of media such as stickers, stencils and posters, street artists put up installations in urban spaces.
 All work is usually illegal but has various aims.
 Some wish to create a brand with their name or image, others have a more focussed political aim.
 Many just want the public to see their art.
 The street art movement operates worldwide.
 Here in East London the most famous proponent of the movement is probably Banksy, much of whose work can be seen along Brick Lane and the surrounding areas.
 The great irony of street art, and perhaps of graffiti as a whole is that what is at once regarded as anti-social and conducive to criminality is at the same time revered and preserved for posterity.
 To whit, Bristol council recently took consultative measures to see whether a mural created by Banksy on the side of a domestic dwelling should be protected from redecoration.
 Self expression, it seems, is alive and well.

 Borf - via Inspirationblog.nl